ucrawler/nntplexer/README.md

 Will you be able to reach https://www.fdcservers.net/configurator?fixedFilter=15&fixedFilterType=bandwidth_option ?

 Does anyone really know how usenet works?
 Imagine there is only 1 backbone in reality and you can lease it to start another backbone and you start fresh with no 'missing articles'...
+8 backbones storing 300 TB daily feed size == 2400 TB of new storage being added on a daily business.
+Do you work together or struggle together???

 # todo